ApoGouv/resume/README.md

 - [x] **Light and Dark Mode** 🌞/🌕: Seamlessly switch between light and dark themes for optimal readability.
 - [x] **Multilingual Support** 🇬🇷/🇺🇸: Available in Greek and English languages.
 - [x] **PDF Downloads** 📄: Easily download resume in pdf format in two variations (colored and grayscale) for each supported language.
-- [x] **Quick Print** 🖨️: Conveniently print your resume with a single click.
+- [x] **Quick Print** 🖨️: Conveniently print the resume with a single click.
 - [x] **Mobile Tweaks** 🎛️ : Conditionally change render order of components on mobile devices.
 - [x] **Local Google Fonts** ℹ️ : We load Google Fonts locally to improve page loading times and avoid flashes of unstyled text (FOUT).
 - [x] **Expanded View** ℹ️ : Menu button that enable or disable the Expanded View (EV).
-During EV, we reveal more information regarding projects in a particular work.
-Also we make the profile as sticky when EV is enabled and we are on desktop.
+During EV, we reveal more information regarding projects in a particular work and also for personal projects.
+We also reveal Hobbies section.
+Furthermore, we make the profile as sticky when EV is enabled and we are on desktop.
 Finally, EV is not available when printing.
 - [x] **Routing** 🔖 Added second locale (en-US) to it's own route `/en` and introduced 404 error documents for non specified routes.
 With separate routes by locale we can now share and/or bookmark the resume to specific locale.
+As a side note here, we are using react-router's HashRouter because the default Router is not working on github pages where we host the app.

 ## Todo 📝

-- [-] Expanded View (EV) Additions
-  - [ ] Consider revealing additional components like projects to showcase personal projects and achievements.
 - [ ] Add social media meta tags for Facebook and Twitter to improve the shareability and visibility of the resume.
 - [ ] Make it offline ready (PWA).
 - [ ] Add test coverage by implementing Vitest for comprehensive testing of the application.